apachecn/pytorch-doc-zh/docs/1.0/storage.md

 type(dtype=None, non_blocking=False, **kwargs)
 ```

-Returns the type if &lt;cite&gt;dtype&lt;/cite&gt; is not provided, else casts this object to the specified type.
+Returns the type if `dtype` is not provided, else casts this object to the specified type.

 If this is already of the correct type, no copy is performed and the original object is returned.